-Submit your best real estate image for a chance to win a free Fstoppers tutorial.
+Submit your best image taken with a cell phone for a chance to win a free Fstoppers tutorial.

 The best camera is the one you have with you, or so the saying goes.
 However, just because it’s easy now to grab a quick picture with your cell phone doesn’t mean the shot is portfolio worthy.
 See how your best cell phone images match up to the rest of the community by submitting them below.

 We can’t deny the fact that an overwhelming majority of the stories and articles we see online are about professional photographers and going all-out in shooting.
 So for a day while traveling, I thought I would step back, reflect, and shoot like how I did before I started taking photography way too seriously.

 There’s been a tug of war in the last few years in photojournalism.
 On one hand, you have the skill and excellence of craft with photojournalists doing their jobs with professional DSLR and mirrorless cameras, and on the other you have reporters doing a “good enough” job with smartphones.